 I’ve already written so much about Honolulu and Oahu that I don’t really feel like there is much to say beyond our personal journey since we arrived here three years ago.
 Hawaii has always been an expensive place to live, but until we arrived and had boots on the ground – I had no idea just how expensive it had become.
 Mind-blowingly expensive.

-We pay $1700/month for a small 2-bedroom apartment in a decent building but in a neighborhood that is inconvenient to the beach, Waikiki, or Honolulu.
+We pay too much (but less than market rate) for a small 2-bedroom in a neighborhood that is inconvenient to the beach, Waikiki, or Honolulu.
 We live in the Salt Lake Neighborhood.
 It’s clean, generally safe and friendly.
-Once we arrived and I began working – I quickly realized that earning $15/hour as an archaeologist wasn’t going to pay our bills.
+Once we arrived and I began working – I quickly realized that earning a low hourly wage as an archaeologist wasn’t going to pay our bills.
 Archaeologists don’t earn much in the first place, but that was a particularly crappy wage.
-The three month raise they had promised me only brought my wage to $16/hour.
+The three month raise they had promised me only brought my wage up $1 an hour.
 I asked them to give me a raise that would at least cover my monthly living expenses but they offered weak excuses about how I was doing a dream job in paradise and shouldn’t expect much.
 Pretty lame.
 I was qualified, had the right degree, and had a family to support and the bottom line was that archaeology wasn’t going to work.

 I found a far better paying job in tourism and offered my two-weeks notice.
 My wife was going through a bit of culture shock and still didn’t understand why I had made us move from Reedsport, Oregon.
 I’d kept a lot of the racism and xenophobic stuff from Reedsport to myself while we were there.
 When I told her, she didn’t seem to believe me.
 In any event, it was up to me to take care of us.